Preventing abuse in a home care setting

 At a glance

-• People with dementia and other cognitive impairments are at greater risk of experiencing abuse.
+- People with dementia and other cognitive impairments are at an increased risk of experiencing abuse.
 They may show aggressive behavior due to their illness.

 What does “abuse in care” mean?

 Abuse is something that can occur in a care setting.
 In this context, abuse refers to any action or failure to respond that harms a care recipient, adds to their suffering, or violates their right to self-determination.
-Not every act that counts as abuse in care is legally prohibited.
+Not every act that can be described as abuse in care is legally prohibited.
 Nonetheless, these acts can be physically and psychologically harmful to health over the long term.

 Official statistics do not show how many care recipients experience abuse, or how often.
 However, the findings from various studies show that it is a common problem – both in residential care facilities and home care settings, as family caregivers and staff employed by outpatient care services may sometimes act in an abusive way too.